felix-clark/ndarray-glm/README.md

 - [ ] Generalize GLM interface to allow multi-parameter fits like a gamma distribution.
-- [ ] Exact Z-scores by re-minimizing after fixing each parameter to zero
+- [ ] Exact Z-scores by re-minimizing after fixing each parameter to zero (?)
 - [ ] Unit tests for correct convergence with linear offsets
+- [ ] Calculate/estimate dispersion parameter from the data

 ## References